chensihai/is_minedigital_scam/README.md

 Mine Digital

-Does https://minedigital.xyz use the same backend as https://minedigital.exchange?
+# Does https://minedigital.xyz use the same backend as https://minedigital.exchange?
 Don't know yet.

-But how it scams people?
+# But how dos it scams people?
 Social media like facebook.com or linkedin.com etc, become good tools for it to scam people.
 The scammer has own account the the social media website, and the website like to promo people to connect according to them related background，these increase the rate of people connections.

+# Is your money safty on the website https://minedigital.xyz

 https://blockbook-bitcoin.binancechain.io/address/381R4dLAq5tcx5Mpr7d7BEfC6gKwnD2fMC?filter=All
 https://ethplorer.io/zh/address/0xee174b5e16824cb7e7ebaccd1b224f464e0ba17d#chart=candlestick&pageSize=100